 Consider professional appraisals

-For higher-end items such as jewelry, artwork, antiques or collectibles, you may want to have a professional do an appraisal.
+For higher-end items such as jewelry, artwork, antiques, or collectibles, you may want to have a professional complete an appraisal.
 Keep the appraisal as well as the appraiser’s name and address in your files.

 Store in a safe place

 Finally, be sure to keep your records in safe place.
 They won’t do you any good if they are stolen along with your valuables, or destroyed in a flood or fire.
 Keeping them in a safe deposit box is a great option.
 You may also be able to keep a copy with your insurance agent.